Vikram Vedha (2022 film)

-Vikram Vedha is a 2022 Indian Hindi-language neo-noir action thriller film directed and co-written by Pushkar–Gayathri and jointly produced by YNOT Studios, Friday Filmworks, Reliance Entertainment, T-Series Films and Jio Studios.
-A remake of the director duo's 2017 Tamil film of the same name, it is inspired by the Indian folktale Vetala Panchavimshati and stars Saif Ali Khan and Hrithik Roshan as the titular anti-heroes.
-Radhika Apte, Rohit Saraf and Yogita Bihani appear in supporting roles.
+Vikram Vedha is a 2022 Indian Hindi-language neo-noir action thriller film co-written and directed by Pushkar–Gayatri.
+A remake of their 2017 Tamil film of the same name, it is inspired by the Indian folktale Vetala Panchavimshati and stars Saif Ali Khan and Hrithik Roshan in the titular roles.
+Radhika Apte, Rohit Saraf, Yogita Bihani, Satyadeep Mishra, and Sharib Hashmi appear in supporting roles.
 In the film, a police officer sets out to track down and kill a gangster.
 After voluntarily surrendering himself, the gangster tells the police officer three stories which change his perceptions of good and evil.

-The film, announced in March 2018, marks Khan and Roshan's second collaboration, 20 years after having starred together in Na Tum Jaano Na Hum (2002).
-Production began in October 2021 and wrapped in June 2022, taking place in Abu Dhabi and Lucknow.
-The film's soundtrack was composed by Sam C. S. and Vishal–Shekhar, with cinematography handled by P. S. Vinod.
+Production began in October 2021 and concluded in June 2022, taking place in Abu Dhabi and Lucknow.
+The film's soundtrack was composed by Sam C. S. and Vishal–Shekhar, the latter who scored music for the original Tamil film.

-Vikram Vedha was theatrically released worldwide on 30 September 2022 and received positive reviews from critics and audience, with praise directed towards the direction, cinematography, screenplay, background score, and cast performances (particularly Khan and Roshan).
+Vikram Vedha was theatrically released on 30 September 2022 and received positive reviews from critics with praise towards the direction, cinematography, screenplay, background score, and cast performances (particularly Khan and Roshan).
 The film underperformed at the box-office grossing ₹135 crore against its budget of ₹100 crore.
-At the 68th Filmfare Awards, it received eight nominations, including Best Actor (Roshan), and won the award for Best Action.
+At the 68th Filmfare Awards, it received eight nominations, including Best Actor (Roshan).